 Getting a free grant from the Canadian government sounds like a dream in any scenario—especially when you are up to your elbows in debt.
 There’s no sense in sugarcoating it: being in debt can be incredibly frustrating and demoralizing.
 If you’ve struggled with a high amount of debt for an extended period of time, you know exactly how stressful it can be to wonder how you will pay your bills each month, or if you will ever be able to get out of debt for good.

 If you see a company advertising “Canadian government loans and grants to get out of debt,” that doesn’t mean those loans are coming directly from the government.
-It likely means they are operating under government-approved standards and regulations, which they should be doing anyways.
-They are using the same underwriting rules that you would find in a regular loan.
+It likely means they are operating under government-approved standards and regulations, which they should be doing anyway.
+Payday loans you might find in this category include rapid cash payday loans.
+These companies are using the same underwriting rules that you would find in a regular loan.
 It could also mean that they offer a government-sponsored program called a consumer proposal (stay tuned, we’ll cover that below).